HoratiuMip/HoratiuMip/README.md

 ![rainbow-six](https://github.com/user-attachments/assets/1607d896-2a27-4bd2-964d-cebb8021e18f)

 ### Iteration `_Bravo_` [ `ß` ]
-The second iteration of the engine, a.k.a `IXT`.
+The second iteration of the engine, a.k.a `IXT`, stepping up the level with these outstanding moves:

+> - CPU exception signals handler.

+> - `AVX` accelerated audio playback.

+> - `GLSL` shaders compilation and uplink in the graphics pipeline.

+> -  Generous geometry manipulation.